BenWiederhake/tinyvm/assembler/README.md

     * Support for even longer jumps is currently missing, but should ideally be a separate pseudo-instruction (to preserve predictability).
     * Offsets 0 (infinite loop) and 1 (noop) cannot be encoded in the ISA, and therefore not supported by the assembler.
     * The label does not need to be defined yet; forward-references are fine.
 For more info, see [directives](#directives).
+- `lla reg_dest, lab_reference`
+    * This pseudo-instruction generates always exactly two instructions, in particular it will behave like `lw reg_dest, imm_large_value`, where `imm_large_value` is the absolute address of `lab_reference`.
+    * It is short for "long load address".
+    * This pseudo-instruction works for labels at all offsets.
+    * If, however, the offset is close to zero, a warning is emitted, to inform the user that one instruction can be saved by using `la` instead.
+This is similar to `lb`: Not the entire range \[-128, +127\] is flagged, only \[-118, +117\].
+This is to allow for some slack when code offsets are changing while programming.
+    * TODO: Permit an optional immediate afterwards, i.e. `lla r0, _myfunction_start +8`